Skip to main content

 (1) Registration.
 Each Non-Resident Landlord shall submit to the Department of Licenses and Inspections, under oath and on forms provided by the Department, the following information for each property subject to licensure:

-(a) The full name, residence address, and telephone number of the property owner, which shall be accessible to each tenant of the licensed property; and
+(a) The full name, residence address, and telephone number of the property owner, which shall be accessible to the Department of Licenses and Inspections for enforcement, inspection, and public safety purposes; and

-(b) The full name of an agent or property manager, business address, and telephone number of the designated Local Agent or property manager; and
+(b) The full name of an agent or property manager, Physical Address, telephone number, and email address of the designated Local Agent or property manager; and

 (c) A telephone number to be used in emergencies.

-(4) Coordination.
-The Department shall ensure that registration information submitted under this Section aligns with and updates any property license applications and renewals under § 9-3902.
+(3) Coordination.
+The Department shall ensure that the owner and Local Agent registration information aligns with and updates any property license applications and renewals under § 9-3902.

 * * *